jia-ni/Nester_Verodin/README.md

 If everything was packaged together correctly, the Verodin project should already contain all of the necessary tools aside from PyCharm and the ChromeDriver.
-In that case, only the PyCharm and ChromeDrive sections of the Set Up are necessary, but it is worth reading the installation steps for the Robot Framework Plugin, External Tools and Zoomba library to verify this.
+In that case, only the PyCharm and ChromeDrive sections of the Set Up are necessary, but it is worth reading the installation steps for the Robot Framework Plugin, External Tools and Zoomba library sections to verify this.
 #### PyCharm
 Download PyCharm [here](https://www.jetbrains.com/pycharm/download/#section=windows)
 and follow the installation instructions.